NishantPatel18/RoadCrackDetection/README.md

 ![image](https://user-images.githubusercontent.com/49043498/97136564-51e02f00-17b8-11eb-92a0-787f536bd8cd.png)

-(Optional) Change the DenseNet model if you wanna use DenseNet-121 or DenseNet-201.
+(Optional) Change the DenseNet model if you want to use DenseNet-121 or DenseNet-201.

 --------------------------------------------------------------------------------------------------------------